 The next Symposium will take place May 30 - June 3, 2017.

-The seventh Starling-DeLay Symposium on Violin Studies took place in May 2013 and was dedicated to fostering the legacy of the late renowned teacher, Dorothy DeLay.
-Held at The Juilliard School, the 2013 Symposium featured world-renowned artist-faculty teaching pedagogy and master classes, and performing in recitals.
+The eighth Starling-DeLay Symposium on Violin Studies is dedicated to fostering the legacy of the late renowned teacher, Dorothy DeLay.
+Taking place at The Juilliard School, the 2015 Symposium features world-renowned artist-faculty teaching pedagogy and master classes, and performing in recitals.